adriel0/MCO1-CEPARCO-GRP1/README.md

 vii.)
 Discuss the problems encountered and solutions made, unique methodology used, AHA moments, etc.

-One problem encountered was the release mode reaching out of bounds in its memory access for the YMM registers.
+While running the simulation, one problem we encountered was the release mode reaching out of bounds in its memory access for the YMM registers.
 We had an AHA moment that we were supposed to push and pop the values into a stack, which solved the issue.

+In terms of the unique methodology used, we ***INSERT EXPLANATION FOR SHUFFLING FOR YMM***